wiis22/bsv-edutask/README.md

 The application consists of a database using MongoDB, a server using Flask, and a graphical user interface using React.
 You can find more information in the [specification](./documentation/edutask-specification.pdf).

-Please keep the following in mind:

-* The system contains intended flaws, which are to be identified applying test techniques.
+> [!CAUTION]
+> This is a toy system containing **seeded defects**!
+These defects are intentional to provide an environment for learning testing techniques.
+Do not use this code for production purposes.

+> [!INFO]
-* The system is a work-in-progress, meaning that some functionalities are not yet implemented.
-Focus on the functionalities that already exist, everything else can be disregarded for now.
+> Note that this system is a work in progress, meaning that some functionalities have not yet been implemented.
+Focus on the functionalities that already exist.
+Everything else can be disregarded for now.

 ## Setup